Mannjamin/SolSys/README.md

 Kind regards, Mannjamin.

+### Further Notes;
 As an extension, to everyone who mentions the utilisation of the CSS within the Main HTML Scipt; The single script was designed for utilisation within Wallpaper Engine in order to keep the project minimal.
 Otherwise, I would of used an External CSS file to keep the scripts compact.

+This Script was not designed with immersion in mind, all objects within the script have been kept compact in order to maintain visibility on most browsers.
+All objects are not to scale.
+Furthermore, the speed and distance between planets is also inaccurate.
+There's a Higher Chance of the Death Star aiming for earth than editing this script to scale and distance accuratly within time, management and resources.